-This Equipment Maintenance Schedule is the procedure for Agents to follow in the event Department of Transport supplied information technology hardware requires repairs or replacement,
+This Equipment Maintenance Schedule is the procedure for Agents to follow in the event Department of Transport supplied information technology hardware requires repairs or replacement.

 Step Process Repair or Replacement Issue Agent's Personnel are to contact Transport's Business and Systems Support only.
 Please do not contact the Business Information Systems (BIS) Helpdesk directly.
 1800 354 928 BSS@transport.wa.gov.au Job/Incident Logged Agent's Personnel must provide details of the faulty equipment including the asset identification number and details of the problem.
 Business and Systems Support will log the incident with BIS Helpdesk.
 Please Note When logging an issue, the Agent will be provided a job/incident number which will need to be reference for any subsequent enquiries.
 Always record this number.
-Courier Transport's Business and Systems Support or BIS Helpdesk will instruct Agent's Personnel to courier the equipment if it needs to be returned for repair/replacement.
-Courier details The Agent is to immediately arrange for the return calling Toll Ipec 2 13 33 66.
-Quote account numb The cost of the courier will be charged to the Depa Courier to: Department of Transport BIS, Level 3, 2 Tassel Place Innaloo WA 6018.
-The above instructions are correct unless otherwis time to time. er XV1437. urtment of Transport.
-Repair and/or Replacement The Department of Transport will organise the repair and/or replacement of the equipment item.
-Return Courier BIS Helpdesk will arrange for the equipment item to be returned by courier to the Agent.
+Courier Transport's Business and Systems Support or BIS H Personnel to courier the equipment if it needs to be r repair/replacement.
+Courier details The Agent is to immediately arrange for the return of the equipment item by calling Toll Ipec 28 13 33 66.
+Quote account number XV1437.
+The cost of the courier will be charged to the Department of Transport.
+Courier to: Department of Transport BIS, Level 3, 2 Tassel Place Innaloo WA 6018.
+The above instructions are correct unless otherwise advised by the Principal from time to time.
+Repair and/or Replacement The Department of Transport will organise the repair equipment item. and/or replacement of the Return Courier BIS Helpdesk will arrange for the equipment item to be returned by courier to the Agent.
 Follow Up If the Service Staff require any follow-up assistance, Transport's Business and Systems Support can be contacted for further instruction.
 Please quote the job/incident number.
-Escalation If the Agent site experiences any delay or has any unresolved issues, an email should be sent to BSS@transport.wa.gov.au with all details, including the job/incident number.
-Attention to: Manager Business and Systems Support.
+Escalation If the Agent site experiences any delay or has any use should be sent to BSS@transport.wa.gov.au with all job/incident number.
+Attention to: Manager Business details, including the